 Stevens is a 2009 graduate of Rice University with a

 degree in English.
-She has worked at the Academic Center
+She has worked at the Student Success Center

 before.
 She will be teaching English in Namibia for two